Last update: 1 year ago

 Crema Marfil Marble

-This type of marble comes from Spain and it comes in natural beige colours.
-The crema marfil is a unique stone and it’s a great choice for pieces of furniture and sinks.
-It can be perfectly combined with other materials and different types of marble.
-It provides elegant look of your home and it’s very easy to maintain because of its natural strong texture.
-This type of marble is perfect for outdoor spaces as well.
+This type of marble comes from Spain, and it comes in natural beige colours.
+The Crema Marfil is a unique stone, and it’s an excellent choice for furniture and sinks.
+You can perfectly combine it with other materials and different types of marble.
+It provides an elegant look to your home, and it’s straightforward to maintain because of its strong natural texture.
+It is often used in outdoor spaces, as well.
 However, keep in mind that stains can be easily visible because of the marble’s colour, so perhaps it will not be the best choice for kitchens or bathrooms.

 Nero Marquina Marble

 This kind of marble is in deep black with contrasting white veins throughout its surface.
 The stone is harvested from Basque Country in the North of Spain.
-As black is the most common colour associated with luxury and elegance, it’s often chosen from most of the people in the interior design.
-The Nero Marquina marble is not recommended for outdoors.
-It can be easily damaged by the heat and sun because of its natural dark colour.
+As black is the most common colour associated with luxury and elegance, most people often choose it in interior design.
+The Nero Marquina marble is not recommended to use outdoors.
+The heat and sun can easily damage it because of its natural dark colour.
 The black beauty (as it’s also described) is quite a strong material.
 It’s the perfect choice for floors and countertops because it cannot be broken easily.
 The Marquina marble is also easy to maintain – dust it regularly and clean spills as soon as they happen.
 Be careful with bleaching agent’s, though, because of the dark colour.